Leave room for the firetruck: Insurers help design mansions to tame disaster losses

 “It’s a very high-end home and we’re dealing with very good contractors,” Gendelman said.
 “But (the AIG program) brought them systems they never used and resources they never heard of.”

-Fires, floods, hurricanes and other catastrophes have cost tmsnrt.rs/2Zq5hUs U.S. insurers more than $170 billion in property losses since 2016, according to Property Claim Services (PCS), part of Verisk Analytics Inc (VRSK.O), and the U.S. Bureau of Economic Analysis.
+Fires, floods, hurricanes and other catastrophes have cost U.S. insurers more than $170 billion in property losses since 2016, according to Property Claim Services (PCS), part of Verisk Analytics Inc (VRSK.O), and the U.S. Bureau of Economic Analysis.

 Few actuaries expect the trend to ease as climate change accelerates, and the swell of claims has prompted some insurers to get involved in the design process for lavish residential properties.